 Denver Water is beginning an $85 million major reconstruction project.
-Arvada neighborhoods in the vicinity of the Arvada/Blunn Reservoir will see some of this construction as it takes place over the next two years.
+Arvada neighborhoods in the vicinity of the Arvada/Blunn Reservoir will see some of this construction as it takes place.

 Ralston Reservoir/Pipelines to Moffat